Mical-Humphrey/nanohft/README.md

 # NanoHFT

-Small, production-quality C++20 demo of HFT fundamentals you can run on a laptop in minutes.
+Small C++20 demo of HFT fundamentals you can run on a laptop in minutes.
 It contrasts a naive, allocation-heavy hot loop with an optimized SPSC ring-buffer design and reports tail latency, jitter, backpressure, safety gates, idempotency, and determinism.

 ## What it demonstrates